trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 # obitools2-preprocessing-pipeline

-This repository contains the code for pre-processing metabarcoding data with OBITools v.1.2.12 on Brown's high-performance cluster, OSCAR.
+This repository contains the code for pre-processing metabarcoding data with OBITools v.1.2.12 on Brown's high-performance cluster (HPC), OSCAR via an RStudio Server.
+The code could be adapted to run on other HPCs or RStudio Servers.

 **Note:** Pre-processing steps are run on individual sequencing runs to ensure that we can check "samples" and "controls" for contamination on a run-by-run basis.